tomjoht/doc-api-book/publishingapis/pubapis_api_list.md

----
-title: List of about 100 APIs
+# List of about 100 APIs
-permalink: /pubapis_apilist/
-type: notes_docapis
-weight: 4.6
----
-{% include notes.html %}

 ## A survey of API documentation sites

 The following are about 100 openly accessible REST APIs that you can browse as a way to look at patterns and examples.
 Most of these REST API links are available from [programmableweb.com](http://programmableweb.com).
 I initially started gathering a list of the APIs in Programmableweb's "Most Popular" category, but then I just started adding links as I ran across interesting APIs.